 Dubbed the “Grouper Capital of the World”, Madeira Beach, or “Mad Beach” is a beautiful Gulfside getaway with white sand beaches and turquoise waters.
 Start your exploration at John’s Pass Village & Boardwalk to see its waterside restaurants, or time your visit for the annual John’s Pass Seafood Festival to sample some of the local delicacies.

-A sun-drenched jewel nestled on the edge of the Gulf of Mexico, Marco Island boasts white sand beaches, quaint seafood restaurants and water-based activities.
-You’re spoiled for choice with Barefoot Beach, Delnor-Wiggins Pass State Park and Naples Beach nearby, while fishing charters, dolphin watching and shelling are also popular in summer.
+A sun-drenched jewel nestled on the edge of the Gulf of Mexico, Marco Island boasts white sand beaches, quaint seafood restaurants, and water-based activities.
+You’re spoiled for choice with destinations at this hidden Florida island with Barefoot Beach, Delnor-Wiggins Pass State Park and Naples Beach nearby, while fishing charters, dolphin watching and shelling are also popular in summer.
 Enjoy water slides at Sun-N-Fun Lagoon, meet otters at Audubon’s Corkscrew Swamp Sanctuary or explore interactive exhibits at Golisano Children’s Museum.

 A short drive from Pensacola, Fort Walton Beach is an excellent family-friendly destination on Florida’s Emerald Coast.
 With 24 miles of picturesque coastline, it offers plenty of activities in the summer.
 Take the kids to see the marine life at Gulfarium Marine Adventure Park or explore hands-on exhibits at the Emerald Coast Science Center.
 Perfect for beach hopping, you can also visit the quiet landscapes of nearby Navarre Beach and Miramar Beach.

 A small town with a big heart, Venice is a beautiful town in Florida with pearly white beaches and a lushly landscaped historic district.
-Just south of Sarasota, Venice offers plenty of recreational opportunities, including swimming, sunbathing, fishing and boating, while searching for fossilized shark’s teeth is also a favorite pastime of both locals and visitors alike.
-Stroll the downtown area to see Italian architecture that dates back to 1925, where a romantic ambience is highlighted by elegant arches and red tile roofs that are home to boutiques, restaurants and locally owned businesses.
+Just south of Sarasota, Venice offers plenty of recreational opportunities, including swimming, sunbathing, fishing, and boating, while searching for fossilized shark’s teeth is also a favorite pastime of both locals and visitors alike.
+Stroll the downtown area to see Italian architecture that dates back to 1925, where a romantic ambiance is highlighted by elegant arches and red tile roofs that are home to boutiques, restaurants, and locally owned businesses.

 Made famous by the movie “The Truman Show,” Seaside is an idyllic town on Florida’s Panhandle.
 Boasting pastel-colored houses and white picket fences, this quaint area is the perfect escape for families, as beachgoers of all ages can play in the gentle surf of the shores and soak in the sunshine under a canopy of magnolias, hickories and pines.
 A pedestrian-friendly area, you can take a walk along the brick-paved streets to find an array of local treasures.

 Home to white sandy beaches with gorgeous turquoise waters, Naples is a nature-lovers paradise.
-Situated on Florida’s Gulf Coast, here you can soak up the sunshine at Lowdermilk Beach, stroll along the iconic Naples Pier or take in the expansive landscape and wildlife views at Corkscrew Swamp Sanctuary.
+Situated on Florida’s Gulf Coast, here you can soak up the sunshine at Lowdermilk Beach or take in the expansive landscape and wildlife views at Corkscrew Swamp Sanctuary.
 The kids will love the thrilling slides found at Sun-N-Fun Lagoon, while parents can find respite with a cold brew at Naples Beach Brewery.